Ramsey Solutions: History

 In May 2021, Religion News Service (RNS) obtained recordings of Dave Ramsey mocking employees over the policy and explaining Chris Hogan's 2019 absence as a "rest break" following the affair accusations.
 Melissa Hogan, Chris Hogan's ex-wife, issued a statement to RNS claiming that the company downplayed Chris's behavior, covered for him, and characterized her behavior as "anger, hyperbole, and drama."

 According to a September 2021 lawsuit, when Julie Anne Stamps, a Ramsey Solutions employee on the customer care team, approached her supervisor regarding coming out as a lesbian in May 2020, the supervisor allegedly explained that company policy would not allow Stamps to continue to be employed at Ramsey Solutions.
 Stamps alleged that her departure from the company was further expedited once the United States Supreme Court June 15, 2020, ruling in Bostock v.
 Clayton County was decided.
 Ramsey Solutions denied the accusations and the matter was settled without the need for a trial.

 In October 2021, Ramsey Solutions released Borrowed Future, a full-length documentary examining the student loan industry and its impact on borrowers.
 The film features stories of individuals dealing with significant education debt and promotes debt-free alternatives for pursuing higher education.

 In a December 2021 federal lawsuit, a former employee alleged that Ramsey Solutions violated his religious rights by firing him when he took scientifically prescribed precautions against COVID-19.
 The employee, Brad Amos, stated he was following the Golden Rule in protecting others from the virus.
 The lawsuit said Dave Ramsey ran a "cult-like" environment where employees who worried about the pandemic were accused of "weakness of spirit" and told to pray if they wanted to ward off the virus.
 Ramsey Solutions has denied all accusations and has claimed the suit was "completely false."
 In December 2023, A U.S. district judge dismissed the lawsuit, ruling there was no proof of religious discrimination.
 But in August 2024, the United States Court of Appeals for the Sixth Circuit overturned the dismissal, allowing the case to proceed.

-In April 2023, a group of listeners of The Ramsey Show filed a $150 million dollar lawsuit against Ramsey Solutions alleging Ramsey received $30 million to promote a timeshare exit company who engaged in deceptive practices.
+In April 2023, a group of listeners of The Ramsey Show filed a $150 million lawsuit against Ramsey Solutions alleging Ramsey received $30 million to promote a timeshare exit company who engaged in deceptive practices.
 Ramsey Solutions disputes the allegations and is currently fighting the litigation.
 In December 2023, a U.S. district judge allowed the lawsuit to move forward, though one of the claims was dismissed.

 Also in 2023, Daniel Ramsey was named president of the company, with the goal of eventually succeeding his father as CEO.
-Ramsey’s two other children, Rachel Cruze and Denise Whittemore, also work for the company.
+Ramsey's two other children, Rachel Cruze and Denise Whittemore, also work for the company.